voidz0r/voidz0r/content/posts/libdicom.md

 ![Break #1](/dicom/dfree/08_first_break.png)
 ![Break #2](/dicom/dfree/09_second_break.png)

-A look at the source code shows this:
+A look at the source code shows:

 ![First free](/dicom/dfree/10_firstfree.png)
 ![Second free](/dicom/dfree/11_secondfree.png)

-So this means that whenever there are duplicated tags into the the DCM body, the `dcm_dataset_insert` fails, `free` the element and returns false.
+This means that whenever there are duplicated tags into the DCM body, the `dcm_dataset_insert` fails, `free` the element and returns false.
 In the `parse_meta_element_create` there will be another `free` because of that boolean result, which is causing the double free.
-But what the message `free(): double free detected in tcache 2` means?
+But what does the message `free(): double free detected in tcache 2` even mean?

 The message shows that the glibc protection against double free got triggered and prevented to double free the memory chunk.
 The tcache is a heap caching mechanism introduced from the glibc 2.26 back in 2017 and it offers some performance gains by creating per-thread caches for chunks up to a certain size.
 This means that it will first look into the tcache bins before traversing small, fast, large or unsorted bins, whenever a chunk is allocated or freed.